ALIZAH K. LOWELL

 “Once in a while you get shown the light in the strangest of places if you look at it right”The Grateful Dead

-I see a diverse clientele seeking short-term or longer-term psychotherapy for a variety of reasons, including:
+I see a diverse clientele seeking psychotherapy for a variety of reasons, including:

 Couples Counseling and Family Therapy

-Couples and families can benefit from therapy to develop a better understanding of their dynamics and patterns of relating to one another, work on communication skills, or manage crises and transitions.
+Couples and families can benefit from therapy to develop a better understanding of their dynamics and how they relate to one another, make changes to problematic patterns, work on communication skills, or manage crises and transitions.

 Groups can be a rich setting to learn about yourself and how you relate with others.
 They offer a unique opportunity to identify relational patterns and make changes in your life.
 Contact me to find out more about the groups I am currently facilitating.